t-nelis/wasm-design/AstSemantics.md

 offset attribute's value is called the *effective address*, which is interpreted as an unsigned byte index.

+The linear memory operation names above specify a 0 offset.
+To specify a greater offset, the opcode name can be suffixed with `+n` for `n` any 32-bit unsigned integer.
+For example, `i32.load+4` specifies an `i32` load at offset 4 from the address operand, `i64.load16_s+2` specifies a 2-byte signed-extended-to-`i64` load at offset 2 from the address operand.

 Linear memory accesses access the bytes starting at the location in the linear memory storage indexed by the effective address, and extending for the number of bytes implied by the memory type attribute of the access.